melliottgithub/JS-projects/README.md

 6. Create array totals (sum all movements)

-7. We will add more as we advance...
+7. Change Total to USD